preactjs/rfcs/rfcs/0000-remove-replace-node.md

 In summary, this issue and PR make `replaceNode` close to **rendering** and not hydration since props are applied.

-**TODO: LOOK HERE** - this use case mixes rendering and hydration.
+This use case mixes rendering and hydration.
 Typically hydration is used to "claim" existing DOM nodes and place them into a new virtual tree.
 However hydration doesn't apply attributes (ideally it only adds event listeners).
 But this use case is really trying to "render" a new app into a container - it just needs more control over where that container lives (i.e. a specific child of a parent) and so just the first dom is created and needs to be "claimed" while all of its children are created from scratch.
-Need to think more about how this accommodate this scenario.

 Follow up PRs: